France calls for humanitarian zone in Syria

 "Violence breeds violence.
 Now, unfortunately, Syria has come to a point of no return," he said.
 "Defining this democratic struggle along sectarian, religious and ethnic lines would drag the whole region into turmoil and bloodshed."

-Syrian forces killed two villagers on Wednesday in an agricultural area that has served as a supply line for defectors, and clamped down on a Damascus suburb where loyalist troops have been attacked, activists and residents said.
+Syrian forces killed two villagers on Wednesday in an agricultural area that has served as a supply line for defectors, activists and residents said.

 An armoured column entered the town of Hayaleen and surrounding villages on the al-Ghab Plain.
 Troops fired machineguns from tanks and trucks and set fire to several houses after arresting around 100 people, they said.